microsoft/vscode-docs/api/advanced-topics/remote-extensions.md

 ### Accessing local or remote APIs using a Helper Extension

-When building an extension that supports VS Code Remote, you may run into cases where you have code in a Workspace Extension that needs to relies on a local command, module, or runtime.
+When building an extension that supports VS Code Remote Development, you may run into cases where you have code in a Workspace Extension that needs to relies on a local command, module, or runtime.
 In others you may have a UI Extension that makes use of many local APIs and has a few features that need to interact directly with the workspace files.

 To get this kind of "split" functionality working, you can create a "Helper" Extension that encapsulates the needed functionality and exposes a set of private VS Code commands.
 Your primary main Workspace or UI Extension can then execute these commands and VS Code will automatically handle routing them to wherever your Helper extension happens to be running.